mangeshkokse/K8s/K8-QA.md

 # Q. What is a Namespace in Kubernetes?

-A **Namespace** in Kubernetes is a way to divide cluster resources between multiple users or applications.
+A **Namespace** in Kubernetes is a way to divide cluster resources between multiple users or applications (Sub-clusters).
 It provides a mechanism to create virtual clusters within a physical cluster, allowing for better organization and isolation of resources like pods, services, and deployments.

 ## Key Points:
 - **Isolation**: Namespaces provide resource isolation, meaning objects in one namespace don’t interfere with those in another.